openhab-scripters/openhab-helper-libraries/docs/_sources/Guides/Triggers.rst.txt

 Thing Event
 ===========

-    Thing status changes can also be used to trigger rules.
+    Thing status updates and changes can also be used to trigger rules.
     A list of all available statuses can be found `here <https://www.openhab.org/docs/concepts/things.html>`_.
-    If you need to trigger on a specific status, you can get the status name via ``event.statusInfo.status`` and check if it is the status that you needed.
+    The use of Thing statuses in a trigger requires S1636, 2.5M2, or newer.
+    When using a Thing event trigger, you can use ``event.statusInfo.status`` to get the triggering Thing's status.
+    In most cases, the status will need to be converted to a string for comparison.

     .. tabs::